-The Worldwide LHC Computing Grid (WLCG) created a new area in networking, chaired by Michael Ernst.
-In addition a new WLCG Operations effort, chaired by Simone Campana and Shawn McKee, focused on deploying perfSONAR at all WLCG Tier-2s worldwide and integrating their registration and measurements within the WLCG monitoring framework.
-This is the logical successor to the work mentioned in the last bullet.
+The Worldwide LHC Computing Grid (WLCG) continued work on network issues via the networking committee chaired by Michael Ernst.

+The WLCG perfSONAR-PS deployment taskforce, chaired by Simone Campana and Shawn McKee, focused on deploying perfSONAR at all WLCG Tier-2s worldwide and integrating their registration and measurements within the WLCG monitoring framework.
+Non-compliant sites are being ticketed as of December 2013.
 The goal is to have a single infrastructure providing network monitoring for WLCG as opposed to potentially many disparate systems per experiment or region.